tobscher/pong/README.md

 ## Start Pong

-Run the following command to start a new game of pong
+Run the following command to start a new game of pong:
 ```
 jruby main.rb
 ```